Avanade/Beef/samples/MyEf.Hr/docs/3-Employee-Api.md

 The `refdata.beef-5.yaml` within `MyEf.Hr.CodeGen` provides the code-gen configuration for the [Reference Data](../../../docs/Reference-Data.md).
 For the purposes of this sample, this configuration is relatively straightforward.

+Each reference data entity is defined by specifying:
+* The name
-Each reference data entity is defined, by specifying the name, the data type (defaults from root specification), the Web API route prefix (i.e. its endpoint which defaults where not specified), that it is to be automatically implemented using Entity Framework (defaults from root specification), and the name of the corresponding Entity Framework model (which was previously generated from the database; see `MyEf.Hr.Business/Data/EfModel/Generated` folder).
+* The data type (defaults from root specification)
+* The Web API route prefix (i.e. its endpoint which defaults where not specified)
+* Whether to automatically implement using Entity Framework (defaults from root specification)
+* The name of the corresponding Entity Framework model (which was previously generated from the database; see `MyEf.Hr.Business/Data/EfModel/Generated` folder).

-Replace the existing YAML with the following.
+In `refdata.beef-5.yaml`, replace the existing with the following.

 ``` yaml
 webApiRoutePrefix: ref